Survey marker

+or early 20th century marker, predating standardized pre-stamped survey disks.

 Types

 All sorts of different objects, ranging from the familiar brass disks to liquor bottles, clay pots, and rock cairns, have been used over the years as survey markers.
 Some markers have been used to designate tripoints, or the meeting points of three or more countries.
 In the 19th century, these marks were often drill holes in rock ledges, crosses or triangles chiseled in rock, or copper or brass bolts sunk into bedrock.

 Today in the United States, the most common geodetic survey marks are cast metal disks with stamped legends on their face set in rock ledges, embedded in the tops of concrete pillars, or affixed to the tops of pipes that have been sunk into the ground.
 These marks are intended to be permanent, and disturbing them is generally prohibited by federal and state law.

 Survey markers in Nagoya, Japan, which bear stylized images of shachihoko, are noted for their elaborate design.